CultivateHQ/cultivateHQ.com/source/posts/2017-09-27-comminicating-with-c-from-elixir-using-ports.html.md

 iex> Port.close(port)
 ```

+Note a couple of things:
-Note that we set the packet size to 2 above.
+ * We set the packet size to 2 above.
 This is how we configure the port to prepend the length of the message using two bytes at the beginning.
+ * We find the executable with `:code_priv_dir(:porty) ++ '/c/echo'`.
+This will allow us to find it even when we are packaged for a release.

 ### Writing back to Elixir through `STDOUT`